zachalewel/learn_command_line_exercises/chapter_14/README.md

 3) Can you remove everything in the slash temp slash foo directory?

-yes by running `rm -rf temp` you will delete temp but also everything in temp
+yes by running `rm -rf ~/tmp/foo` you will delete temp but also everything in temp